davidcorbin/libtweet/README.md

 ==========
 As simple as `tweet "#twittercli is awesome!"`

-Command line Twitter client built with libcurl, liboauth, and json-c
+Command line Twitter client built with libcurl, liboauth, and libjson

 Install
 ==========
 - Create an app and generate consumer/application keys at apps.twitter.com
-- Install libcurl, liboauth, json-c
+- Install libcurl, liboauth, libjson
 - Run `make`
 - Run `make install`